 1. The Beginning: When visitors arrive at your site, how can you start to make them feel like an explorer?
-Hannes and anticipation for what's to some?
 How can you create anticipation for what's to come?
 What is the arrival, queuing (if applicable), ticket buying experience for your visitors?
 Do you have an opportunity to intrigue or surprise them right from the start?
-How can you get visitors thinking straight away that they are in for something interesting, significant, whole-hearted, enlive vening?
-What is (could be?) their first experience after your reception/ticket office?
+Do you have an opportunity to intrigue of surprise them right from the start: 1.
+How can you get visitors thinking straight away that they are in for something interesting, significant, whole-hearted, enlivening?
+1. What is (could be?) their first experience after your reception/ticket office?

 How do you open your story?
 What do you want visitors to feel?
-Do you set the story in the context of local, Irish or European history?
-Can you make visitors feel like an explorer by making your exhibits and communications more interactive?
+Do you set the story in the context of local, Irish or European history? · · · · · · · · · · · · · · · · · · · Can you make visitors feel like an explorer by making your exhibits and communications more interactive?
 Can you build in more 'discovering' for visitors?

 How do you open your story through exhibits, signage, leaflets, booklets, videos, animations, interactive elements, people?
-Thow do you open your story amought exhibits, signage, tearlets, bookiets, videos, animiations, interactive elements, people 2.
-The Middle - bringing your story alive and awakening the explorer in your visitor: What is the most powerful human interest story that you can tell?
-Can you use the place or exhibits to transport visitors back in time?
+2. The Middle - bringing your story alive and awakening the explorer in your visitor: What is the most powerful human interest story that you can tell? · Can you use the place or exhibits to transport visitors back in time?
 Can you evoke real life as it was then?
 This is your opportunity for actual story telling, for animation, for local people to be involved, for engagement with your visitors as you bring them to the heart of the unique story you have to tell.
-How best can you do this?
-The same to the heart of the unique story you have to tell.
-How best can you do this!
+How best can you do this? you bring them to the near to the unique story you have to tell how best can you do this.

-You want visitors to feel the story building.
-If you introduced a character at the start or posed an intriguing question, then you refer back to this here.
 If you're focusing your story on a main character, ask visitors to consider how they would have felt in their situation.
 If you're telling them about big decisions people in your story made, ask visitors what decisions they would have made in the situation.
 3. The End: What is the significance of the story you have told?
 What did it change in history?
+Make this clear. them about big decisions people in your story made, ask visitors what decisions they would have made in the situation.
+3. The End: them about big decisions people in your story made, ask visitors what decisions they would have made in the situation.
+3. The End: them about big decisions people in your story made, ask visitors what decisions they would have made in the situation.
+3. The End: What is the significance of the story you have told?
+What did it change in history?
 Make this clear.
-Are any aspects of today's Ireland or the locality affected by what happened at your site?
+Annual constants of the day of final and by the formality of forted by the bonness of the constant of Are any aspects of today's Ireland or the locality affected by what happened at your site?
 Is there a modern day dimension to the story?
 How do you end the experience?
 Does it end well?
 Is there still room for surprise and discovery at the end of the visit?

 If your experience ends with a gift shop or a café, how do you use the opportunity to build your story? e.g. introduce recipes or ingredients from the story or site in the café's menu.

--

--

 What is their parting impression?

--

--

 What will they recall?

--

--

 What will they talk about as they leave or when they are with friends afterwards?